The Ultimate Guide to Rabbit Hutch DIY: Building Your Own Outdoor

 The Interior: Sleeping Quarters and Nesting Box

-Inside the hutch, your rabbits will need a cozy place to sleep and, if you're breeding, a nesting box.
+Inside the hutch, your rabbits will need a cozy place to sleep that reflects the love and care you have for them, and, if you’re breeding, a nesting box.
 The sleeping quarters should be enclosed and filled with soft bedding.
-For the nesting box, ensure it's large enough for the mother and her kits and is placed in a quiet corner of the hutch.
+For the nesting box, ensure it’s large enough for the mother and her kits and is placed in a quiet corner of the hutch.

 Integrating Technology: Smart Features for Your Rabbit Hutch